 If you need to edit, please consult Ms. Barrie Steinberg

 Phone: (212) 581-5197; Fax: (212) 581-4029; Email: email@example.com

 * Please Destroy Any Material Dated Prior to April 2018 *

 Created in 1994 by five eminent woodwind soloists, WINDSCAPE has won a unique place for itself as a vibrant, ever-evolving group of musical individualists, an "unquintet", which has delighted audiences throughout the North America.
 Windscape's innovative programs and accompanying presentations are created to take listeners on a musical and historical world tour--evoking through music and engaging commentary, vivid cultural landscapes of distant times and places.

-Windscape's most recent CD release is of Ursula Mamlok's "Quintet" on Bridge Records.
+Windscape can be heard in the acclaimed recordings of Fred Lerdahl's "Episodes and Refrains" as well as Ursula Mamlok's "Quintet", and a forthcoming release of Paul Lansky's Quintet, all for Bridge Records.
 Other critically acclaimed releases include Bach’s The Art of Fugue recorded with the Orion String Quartet for Deutsche Grammophon, The Music of Maurice Ravel, and an All-Dvorak CD with guest artists Jeremy Denk and Daniel Phillips, both on the MSR Classics label.
 A broadcast of their complete “Roaring 20s” performance at The Festival International Cervantino in Mexico was selected to air on Mexican television.
 The group's residency with the Chamber Music Society of Detroit culminated in a family concert based on their "East Meets West: A Floating World - Japan and the Impressionists" which was webcast live, and has been accessed by thousands of K-12 students in southeast Michigan.
 For more information, visit windscape5.com or facebook.com/windscape.